 Due to the complementary nature of this study to TCGR’s select-client report entitled ”Polyolefin (PO) Catalysts & Processes: Technological and Commercial Impacts on PE and PP, 2015-2025” (completed May 2017), TCGR is offering a discount of $1,000 off the subscription price to subscribers of that study.
 When completing the order form, please make sure to indicate your company’s subscription to that earlier report.
 Subscribers are requested to contact John J. Murphy at +1.215.628.4447 or John.J.Murphy@catalystgrp.com if you are unsure of your company’s past subscriptions from TCGR.

 This newly completed study compliments an ongoing portfolio of similarly well received studies that The Catalyst Group Resources has delivered to clients over recent years.
 This growing experience demonstrates TCGR’s unique capability, resources and expertise to deliver exceptional insight.

 * * * * *

-Additional information, including the complete study proposal, the preliminary Table of Contents and the Order Form, can be downloaded via the link below.
+Additional information, including the completed study presentation, the actual Table of Contents and the Order Form, can be downloaded via the link below.
 For additional study details or to subscribe, please contact John J. Murphy at +1.215.628.4447 or John.J.Murphy@catalystgrp.com.

 The Catalyst Group Resources (TCGR), a member of The Catalyst Group, is dedicated to monitoring and analyzing technical and commercial developments in catalysis as they apply to the global refining, petrochemical, fine/specialty chemical, pharmaceutical, polymer/elastomer and environmental industries.